 Figure 4.
 Phi29 DNAP P562del reduced DNA binding capacity.
 Commercial (NEB) Phi29 DNAP (Phi29(wt)), D12A-THR or P562del were allowed to bind a fluorescently labelled primer pre-annealed to a ssDNA template (A) EMSA reactions incubated for 0 min and 15 min with 13 nM of Phi29(wt), D12A-THR and P562del.
 (B) EMSA reactions incubated for 0 min and 15 min with 36 nM of D12A-THR and P562de and 18 nM of Phi29(wt) (capped at this concentration due to limit in reaction volume and commercial Phi29 DNA polymerase concentration).
 (C) Fraction of intermediate Pol-DNA complex (left), and the fraction of stable Pol-DNA complex by D12A-THR (orange) and P562del (blue) (right) over time.
 Two biological replicates were carried out and error bars represent the standard error of the mean between experiments.
-(D) Fraction of stable complex at the start of the reactions (0 min incubation - magenta) and after 15 min incubation (black) with different protein concentrations.
+(D) Fraction of stable complex at the start of the reactions (0 min incubation - magenta) and after 15 min incubation (black) with 1, 13 and 36 nM of each mutant.
 These experiments were carried out only once.